IntelLabs/hec-p-isa-tools/kerngen/README.md

 `high level instruction` which is then mapped to its corresponding `low level p-ISA instruction`. `kerngen` uses a common unix command line utility convention and the resulting p-ISA kernel is sent to `stdout`.

+## Internals

+Under the `high_parser` directory is the core of the `kerngen` logic with the principal classes being `Parser` and `Generator`.
+For completeness, we take a quick look through the files.

+- `__init__.py` is worth a mention because it contains imports to the most commonly used types.
+This makes it easier to import those types from the top level including when writing kernels e.g. `from high_parser import Polys`.

+- `config.py` is a minor file primarily containing the `Config` class.
+The class itself is used as a global singleton object to hold configuration information of `kerngen`.
+It was introduced to not disturb the existing APIs while changing global behaviour i.e. a legacy mode.

+- `generators.py` contains the `Generator` class responsible for dealing with the manifest file and loading the appropriate kernel class.
+  Instances of `Parser` have an instance of this class for a given manifest file.
+Instances should be created using the factory class method `from_manifest` and providing the path to the manifest file and a `scheme`.
+Although it is referred to as `scheme` it is in fact just a key label mapping to a collection of grouped kernels.
+Lookup can then be performed using `get_kernel` given a valid kernel operation name.

+- `parser.py` contains `Parser` responsible for parsing the input kernel language and creating the correct corresponding command objects for the interpreter to process.
+The output of parsing is given by an instance of `ParserResult`, an object containing all the parsed information.
+Note that the object is lazy in generating the P-ISA operations which are returned as a python generator when the `get_pisa_ops` method is called.
+Note that one current peculiarity is that once a parser is instantiated that a generator must be set before parsing can be done.
+This is a current limitation that `kerngen` currently can only have kernels defined under the `pisa_generators` directory.

+- `pisa_operations.py` contains all the known P-ISA operations.
+These are essentially objects that are responsible for formatting the operation strings for `kerngen` outputs.
+The class names reflect the P-ISA operations as closely as possible.

+- `types.py` has many types used by `kerngen` by the `Parser` and by kernel classes.
+This is where the parser types are implemented, namely, `Context`, `Data`, `EmptyLine`, `Comment`, `Immediate`, `HighOp`.
+Note that `HighOp` is the class that all kernels inherit from.
+The other main type of note that is implemented here is the `Polys` class.
+This is the type that is heavily utilized by kernel writers to represent polynomials.
+  At the most basic, these polynomial objects contain: a `part`, elements/coefficients of the high-level data structure which themselves represent polynomials; an `rns` number that describes up to how many RNS numbers a `part` is decomposed by; and a `unit` represents how many units (a.k.a. a block) a `part` has to be divided by.
+The `unit` is both an underlying hardware division, but also for NTT operations to work a `part`, the `part` must be at least split in two to feed in as inputs to the operation.

 # Input kernel language